mpasarin/sda/README.md

 # sda - Software development assistant

 ## What is sda?
-sda is a command-line tool that intends to simplify life of a software developer when working in different environments, with different tools and processes, at the same time.
+sda is a command-line tool that intends to simplify life of a software developer when working in different repositories, with different environments, tools and processes; at the same time.

 For a single project, using `npm` commands or `gulp` can be a better option, but for managing different projects at the same time, a developer can define their own set of commands.

 ## Usage
 ```sh